 Pupils in Foundation Stage and Key Stage I enjoy a 15 minute break in the morning and the afternoon which is fully supervised by two members of staff.
 Duty staff wear a red fleece for easy identification or high visibility vest.
 Pupils should bring in a named filled water bottle and fresh fruit is provided for pupils in Foundation Stage and Key Stage I to eat at morning breaktime.

-Pupils in Key Stage 2 have a 15 minute break in the morning with the younger pupils; pupils should bring in water and healthy snack e.g cereal bar, fruit etc.
+Pupils in Key Stage 2 have a 15 minute break in the morning with the younger pupils; pupils should bring in water and healthy snack e.g. cereal bar, fruit etc.

 Pupils may have milk at playtimes if you order through the school milk scheme.
 Please contact the office for further details.
+We also run a school tuck shop at morning play where the children can purchase a snack or drink.